solita/solita.github.com/_posts/2018-12-07-fast-starting-clojure-lambdas-using-graalvm.md

 ## Clojure running in JVM AWS Lambdas

-Due to nature of Clojure start up time, using Lambdas have their penalties.
+Due to the nature of Clojure start-up time, using Lambdas have their penalties.
 In the next table are statistics for different Hello World applications.
-Clojure applications are tested with 1000 MB and 3000 MB memory for evaluating its effect on Clojure start up.
+Clojure applications are tested with 1000 MB and 3000 MB memory for evaluating its effect on Clojure start-up.
 Other runtimes are tested with 1000 MB memory.
 Tests were made using a consumer broadband located in Finland against the AWS Ireland region (eu-west 2).
 The latencies could be better with better network and closer distance to the region.
 Running tests inside AWS region in EC2 virtual machine would give lower network latencies.

 | Memory (MB)| Runtime              | N    | Average    | Standard deviation |
 | ---------- | -------------------- | ---- | ---------- | ------------------ |